Emopusta/adessibinden/README.md

 This project was created by Young adessi Emre Duman.
 ---

+## Project Purpose

-In this project, you will encounter .NET 8, PostgreSQL, Entity Framework, CQRS, and more...
+In this project, I am creating an e-shop.
+You will encounter cutting-edge technologies, and best practices in this project.

+### Contents
+- .Net 8
+- Entity Framework
+- Mediatr
+- CQRS
+- JWT Authentication
+- Mapping with AutoMapper
+- Code-First and DB-First (DB-First actually but you won't see it)
+- PostgreSQL
+...

 ---

-on progress...
+in progress...